ππΉHaiti Political Stability: 4.6/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

-Haiti occupies the western three-eighths of Hispaniola, the second largest island in the Greater Antilles, and is the most mountainous country in the Caribbean.
-The country has a tropical climate with variations based on altitude, and its terrain features mountains, small coastal plains, and river valleys.
-Haiti shares a 360-kilometer border with the Dominican Republic and has a coastline of 1,771 kilometers.
+Haiti occupies the western three-eighths of Hispaniola, the second largest island in the Greater Antilles, covering 27,750 kmΒ².
+It is the most mountainous country in the Caribbean, with a tropical climate and a diverse terrain of mountains, coastal plains, and river valleys.
+The highest point is Pic la Selle at 2,680 meters, and the country has a long coastline of 1,771 km.

 Governance Indicators